drb/auto-translator/README.md

 -v          Verbose mode (prints output to screen).
 -e          Expand namespaces to nested objects.
 -p          Pretty-print the JSON output (for readability).
+-c          Don't remove _comment properties from the source data.
 ```

 ### Installation: